HEPTACOM/heptaconnect-docs/docs/guides/integrator/http-handlers.md

 === "IDEs"

-    The HTTP request dump can be opened and replayed in IDEs from IntelliJ like WebStorm and PHPStorm and Microsoft Visual Studio.
+    The HTTP request dump can be opened and replayed in IDEs from JetBrains like WebStorm and PHPStorm and Microsoft Visual Studio.

 ### Trigger dumps